 A Lotus Seven is seen May 18, 2012, at the ”Mille Miglia” historical race for classic cars in Italy. (bernotto/iStock Editorial/Thinkstock file)

-This screenshot from The Australian website Motoring shows a Japan’s Best Car magazine image of a new Toyota concept car.
+This screenshot from the Australian website Motoring, a sister publication to Carsales, shows a Japan’s Best Car magazine image of a new Toyota concept car.
 (Screenshot from motoring.com.au)